-Districts must also report the Drug-Related Element and the Drug Description (PDF) for all drug use/possession incidents.
-Complete the Drug Description using (M) - Marijuana, (N) - Not a controlled substance, (O) - Other illicit drugs, or (Z) - Not applicable.
+Districts must also report the Drug-Related data element, and the Drug Description (PDF) for all drug use/possession incidents.
+Complete the Drug Description using (M) - Marijuana, (N) - Not a controlled substance, (O) - Other illicit drugs, (P) - Opioids, or (Z) - Not applicable.
 If the incident involves both (M) and (O), select the description that represents the most serious offense.

 Note: Drug Use/Possession incidents must also be reported in the related element "Drug-Related"

 Behavioral evidence alone should not be used as a basis for reporting drug use.
 Although a student giving another an over-the-counter medication may violate school code, it is not reported as a SESIR incident.

 Drug paraphernalia should not be reported under Drug Use/Possession.
 It should be reported only under Other Major Incidents.